beafarah/beafarah.github.io/_pages/power-calculator.md

 <h2>power for test of equality of quantiles</h2>

 Power calculator based on the test of equality of quantiles as described in the paper ["Univariate and multivariate tests of equality of quantiles with right-censored data"](https://arxiv.org/abs/2505.03234).
 This calculator assumes exponential distributions for control and censoring times, with balanced groups.
+The default parameters are the ones that correspond to some of the simulations from section 3.1 of our paper.

 You can choose the model type: *Proportional hazards* (exponential experimental arm), and *Nonproportional hazards with late treatment effects* (piecewise exponential experimental arm).
-The default parameters are the ones that correspond to some of the simulations from section 3.1 of our paper.

-Enter your parameters and click **Calculate Power** to view the analytical power alongside the survival curves :)
+Enter your parameters and click on **Calculate Power** to view the analytical power alongside the survival curves :)

 <p>Choose model type:</p>
 <button onclick="setModel('exponential')">Proportional</button>